25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Enjoy the local art galleries in Los Cabos

-Los Cabos is a very touristic place but you can catch up with some of the authentic art, browsing around the art galleries and shop spread around Cabo San Lucas and San Jose’ al Cabo and enjoy some local art and craft.
+Los Cabos is a very touristic place, but you can catch up with some authentic art by browsing the art galleries and shops spread around Cabo San Lucas and San Jose’ al Cabo and enjoying some local art and crafts.

 la paz sunrise with boat in the horizon in the sea